JamesYang980323/cs217proj/README.md

 Once all the terminals have been set up, change directory ('cd') to /code and run ndnripProducer.py and ndnripConsumer.py for each router.
 To do this, we have 6 commands to run and 6 terminals open.
-For each terminal, run one of the following commands that corresponds to the producer/consumer and the router prefix that you choose for that terminal.
+For each terminal, run one of the following commands that corresponds to the producer/consumer and the router prefix that you choose for that terminal:

 ```python3 ndnripProducer.py /routerX```
 ```python3 ndnripConsumer.py /routerX```